segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 8. On the Azure Databricks Service overview page, click **Launch Workspace**.
 9. On the Databricks page, select **Create a cluster**.
 10. On the Compute page, select **Create Cluster**.
 11. Enter a name for your cluster and select the `Standard_DS4_v2` worker type.
-Set the minimum number of workers to 2, and the maximum number of workers to 8. __Segment recommends deselecting the "Terminate after X minutes" setting, as the time it takes to restart a cluster may delay your data lake syncs.__
+Set the minimum number of workers to 2, and the maximum number of workers to 8. __Segment recommends deselecting the "Terminate after X minutes" setting, as the time it takes to restart a cluster may delay your Data Lake syncs.__
 12. Click **Create Cluster**.
 13. Open [your Azure portal](https://portal.azure.com/#home){:target="_blank”} and select the Key Vault you created in a previous step.
 14. On the Key Vault page, select the JSON View link to view the Resource ID and vaultURI.
 Take note of these values, as you'll need them in the next step to configure your Databricks instance.